-The aims of this remote learning policy are to:
+The aims of the Remote Learning Policy are to:

-- Ensure consistency in the approach to remote learning for pupils who aren't in school. - Set out expectations for all members of the school community with regards to remote learning. - Provide appropriate guidelines for data protection and child protection (see Links with other policies below). - Provide continuity of learning and ensure provision is available for all members of the school community.
+- ensure consistency in the approach to remote learning for pupils who are not in school. - set out expectations for all members of the school community with regards to remote learning. - provide appropriate guidelines for data protection and child protection (see Links with other policies below). - provide continuity of learning and ensure provision is available for all members of the school community.

-The objectives of this remote learning policy are to:
+The objectives of the Remote Learning Policy are to:

-- Develop an effective remote education policy that is aligned with in-school provision and our agreed curriculum. - Recognising how remote education fits into school policies and legislative frameworks. - Cultivating a whole school approach to remote education.

-• Recognising the importance of effective communication and consideration for wellbeing.
+- develop an effective remote education policy that is aligned with in-school provision and our agreed curriculum. - recognise how remote education fits into school policies and legislative frameworks. - cultivate a whole school approach to remote education. - recognise the importance of effective communication and consideration for wellbeing.